pingcap/docs-cn/develop/dev-guide-gui-datagrip.md

     ![Select a data source in DataGrip](/media/develop/datagrip-data-source-select.jpg)

-7. Copy the JDBC string from the TiDB Cloud connection dialog and replace `<your_password>` with your actual password.
+7. Copy the connection string from the TiDB Cloud connection dialog.
 Then, paste it into the **URL** field, and the remaining parameters will be auto-populated.
 An example result is as follows:

     ![Configure the URL field for TiDB Serverless](/media/develop/datagrip-url-paste.jpg)